-I came across the Nethinim while reading Ezra 2:43 to 58.
-It contains the names of the temple servants who returned to Jerusalem.
+I came across the Nethinim or temple servants while reading Ezra 2:43 to 58.
+This passage contains 392 names of the temple servants who returned to Jerusalem.
 It taught me that God value the servants as much as the leaders.

 The Spirit-filled Bible defines Nethinim as the “lowest rank of temple personnel.
 They helped the Levites by doing more menial tasks.”

 In the Strong’s Concordance, Nethinim (H5411) is pronounced as “naw-theen”, and is defined as one given, as given up to that duty.
 It is from the root word Nathan (H5414), pronounced as “naw-than”.
 It means “to use with great latitude of application“.
 It is translated into Give 1078 times, and to a much lesser extent “put, deliver, made, set, up, lay grant, suffer, yield, bring, cause, utter, laid, send, recompense, appoint, shew, misc. “

 43 The temple servants: the children of Ziha, the children of Hasupha, the children of Tabbaoth, 44 the children of Keros, the children of Siaha, the children of Padon, 45 the children of Lebanah, the children of Hagabah, the children of Akkub, 46 the children of Hagab, the children of Shamlai, the children of Hanan, 47 the children of Giddel, the children of Gahar, the children of Reaiah, 48 the children of Rezin, the children of Nekoda, the children of Gazzam, 49 the children of Uzza, the children of Paseah, the children of Besai, 50 the children of Asnah, the children of Meunim, the children of Nephisim, 51 the children of Bakbuk, the children of Hakupha, the children of Harhur, 52 the children of Bazluth, the children of Mehida, the children of Harsha, 53 the children of Barkos, the children of Sisera, the children of Temah, 54 the children of Neziah, the children of Hatipha.

 This passage contains the names of the temple servants and their descendants who returned to Jerusalem after the exile.
 A total of 392.